holtwick/oui/tests/README.md

 ## Test Architecture

-The testing setup has been streamlined to focus on **core component testing** with `demo-final.spec.ts`:
+The testing setup has been streamlined to focus on **core component testing** with `general.spec.ts`:

 - **5 Core Components**: Tests the most important UI components (button, input, modal, slider, chart)
 - **Visual Regression**: Screenshots and comparison testing across browsers